guojia99/Overcooked2-LevelEditor/Docs/en/tutorial.md

 Assume that the level set `xxx` contains a single level, `xxx-1`.

+1. Check the [Scene Checklist](#Scene-Checklist) before exporting.
-1. In the Project panel, select the scene file `s_xxx_1`.
+2. In the Project panel, select the scene file `s_xxx_1`.
 At the very bottom of the Inspector panel, select the first dropdown menu beside AssetBundle, choose New..., and enter `xxx/s_xxx_1`.
-2. In the Project panel, select the level set root directory `xxx`.
+3. In the Project panel, select the level set root directory `xxx`.
 At the very bottom of the Inspector panel, select the first dropdown menu beside AssetBundle, choose New..., and enter `xxx/info_xxx`.
-3. Click Tools – Build AssetBundles.
+4. Click Tools – Build AssetBundles.
 (The first build may take some time.)
-4. You will see two files, `info_xxx` and `s_xxx_1`, in the project‘s folder `Assets/AssetBundles/xxx`.
+5. You will see two files, `info_xxx` and `s_xxx_1`, in the project‘s folder `Assets/AssetBundles/xxx`.
 Copy them to the game directory `Overcooked!
 2/BepInEx/plugins/OC2DIYLevel/levels/xxx`, and you can play the level in the game.
-5. You can now publish your level!
+6. You can now publish your level!